 If you try this with no success and your water heater is close to or more than 12 years old, it may be a sign that you need a new system.
 Instead of trying to repair an old water heater that is past its prime, it may be a better investment to replace the unit.

-When it is time to replace your water heater, you can trust Bradford White for the highest quality product, longevity and efficiency.
+When it is time to replace your water heater, you can trust Bradford White for the highest quality product, longevity, and efficiency.
 Bradford White water heaters are built to last.
 These are American-made products that are covered by a generous warranty and feature the latest high-efficiency innovations.
 No matter the size or design of your home, Bradford White has a model for your unique home that takes your price range and lifestyle into consideration.
-Their comprehensive options include tankless, electric, natural gas, oil burning, low-NOx (nitrogen oxide), solar, propane and hybrid models.
-To learn more about this amazing and reliable product, contact us today.
+Their comprehensive options include tankless, electric, natural gas, oil burning, low-NOx (nitrogen oxide), solar, propane, and hybrid models.